2009 Dime Value (2026 Guide): Errors List, ā€œPā€, “D” & “S” Mint Mark Worth

 2009-P Satin Finish Special Strike Dime Value

-The 2009-P satin finish dime mirrors its Denver sibling in production approach but commands notably different market recognition.
-Philadelphia Mint technicians employed the same burnished planchet process and specially prepared dies to create the distinctive satin texture, striking approximately 784,000 pieces exclusively for the Uncirculated Mint Set.
+The 2009-P Satin Finish Dime mirrors the Denver version in production approach but commands somewhat different market attention.
+Philadelphia Mint technicians used the same burnished planchet process and specially prepared dies, striking approximately 784,614 pieces exclusively for the Uncirculated Mint Set.

-What distinguishes this Philadelphia issue is collector attention to torch detail quality.
-While most examples achieved SP67 to SP68 grades through careful handling, specimens showing fully separated horizontal bands on the reverse torch—the “Full Bands” designation—attract significantly stronger demand and pricing premiums.
+The Philadelphia version draws particular collector focus due to its Full Bands population dynamics.
+While most examples achieve SP67 to SP68 grades through careful handling, specimens with fully separated horizontal bands on the reverse torch — earning the “Full Bands” (FB) designation from PCGS — attract substantially stronger demand and pricing premiums.

-This quality focus drives substantial value differences.
-Standard SP68 pieces trade in the $3-$10 range, but premium SP69 Full Bands examples reach $45 in current markets.
-The auction record stands at $149 for an SP69FB specimen sold in January 2023.
-This disparity reflects collectors’ willingness to pursue superior strike characteristics even within already high-grade populations.
+Standard SP68 pieces trade in the $3–$10 range, but premium SP69 Full Bands examples reach $45 in current markets.
+The auction record of $149 for an SP69FB specimen was set in January 2023, demonstrating active and ongoing collector interest in this variety.

 2009-P Satin Finish Special Strike Dime (FB) Price/Grade Chart